Colorado

 In spring 2021, Western Rivers Conservancy began a partnership with the Colorado State Land Board (SLB) with the goal of permanently protecting one of the most important landscapes in the San Luis Valley: the 45,650-acre La Jara Basin property.
 Centered at La Jara Creek, the property is surrounded by public lands, including the Rio Grande National Forest, BLM land, wilderness and several Colorado State Wildlife Areas.

 The La Jara is one of the San Luis Valley’s great natural, cultural and community treasures, a vast swath of public land with all the benefits that conservation landscapes provide—from recreation to seasonal grazing, to the climate benefits of intact open space and free-flowing streams.
-It is also home to important Native American and cultural sites, some dating back to the earliest signs of human habitation in North America.
+It is also home to important Native American and cultural sites, some dating back 7,500 years.

 Because of the La Jara Basin’s importance as protected, intact open space, it no longer meets the objectives of the SLB’s mission.
 Aware of WRC’s conservation work across the state, especially in the San Luis Valley, the land board approached WRC to help deliver a conservation solution for this important place.
 WRC has since assembled a diverse partnership of state and federal natural resource land management agencies to initiate a strategy for public acquisition of the property that will permanently protect it and keep it open to all.